phpmyadmin/phpmyadmin/docs/config.rst

     The maximum number of table names to be displayed in the main panel's list (except on the Export page).

+.. config:option:: $cfg['MaxRoutineList']

+    :type: integer
+    :default: 250

+    The maximum number of routine names to be displayed in the main panel's routine list.

 .. config:option:: $cfg['ShowHint']

     :type: boolean